The Special Interest Group (SIG) initiative was introduced at the 2001 Conference. CAA currently have three active SIGs:

-Draft rules for Special Interest Groups (for discussion)
+Rules for Special Interest Groups

 1. CAA will enable and encourage the formation of Special Interest Groups (SIG).